Kalibo Integrated Special Education Center: History

 Finally, on July 26, 2011, Dr. Mildred L. Garay, Regional Director of the Department of Education, Region 6 acting for the Secretary of Education issued Government Recognition (RO VI) No. I-001 s.
 2011 that recognizes the school as a “Public Integrated School” and the change in name to Kalibo Integrated Special Education Center (KISEC), effective April 29, 2009.

-In 2013, the Department of Education hailed KISEC as Brigada Eskwela Hall of Fame Awardee for consistently winning as Best Brigada Eskwela Implementer for 6 years from 2006 to 2012.
-Brigada Eskwela is a nationwide volunteer and community service program which started in 2003 that engages the stakeholders and hundreds of volunteers for the cleaning, refitting, and rebuilding classrooms.
+Brigada Eskwela is a nationwide volunteer and community service program which started in 2003 and engages the stakeholders and hundreds of volunteers for cleaning, refitting, and rebuilding classrooms.

-From its humble beginnings as KES II in 1999, KISEC has come a long way.
+KISEC has come a long way.
 It has expanded to three departments namely: Elementary, Secondary (High School) and Special Education.
-KISEC has also positioned itself as the center of special education in the capital town of Kalibo and in the Province of Aklan while continuously producing graduates who have become successful professionals, board topnotchers, world class athletes, artists, performers and contributing citizens of the country from its regular classes.
+KISEC has also positioned itself as the center of special education in the capital town of Kalibo and in the Province of Aklan while continuously producing graduates who have become successful professionals, board topnotchers, world-class athletes, artists, performers and contributing citizens of the country from its regular classes.

 KISEC is supervised by the Department of Education under the District of Kalibo II, Division of Aklan, Region VI - Western Visayas.
 Wilma Werigene M. Villa, Principal II, one of the pioneer teachers of the school is now the school principal.

 Faculty and administration

 From its establishment, the institution had its founder Remia H. Donguines as its principal, until her retirement.
-She was replaced by current principal Wilma Werigene M. Villa, one of the pioneer teachers of the institution.
+She was replaced by the current principal Wilma Werigene M. Villa, one of the pioneer teachers of the institution.